 How many times is that, you ask?
 Why 10 times ought to be just about right!

-Next time we see each other, we’ll be learning about stitch type, stitch length and stitch width.
+Next up, we’ll be learning about stitch type, stitch length and stitch width.

 Life is the ultimate red carpet event.
 Dress for it!